-Throughout my childhood I was taught the Bible.
+Throughout my childhood, I was taught the Bible.
 I wasn’t perfect, but I was closer to perfection than anyone else I knew.
 I would have made a great Mormon, except for the no coffee part.
-But then came teenage years.
-At my worst I was an obedient son.
+But then came the teenage years.
+At my worst, I was an obedient son.
 Yet I regretted my innocence.

-A new genre of music was coming to town and churches.
+A new genre of music was coming to towns and churches.
 Christian Rock had the aggression teens wanted but with lyrical content parents could approve.
 Except parents couldn’t get past the angry music.
-I ended up leaving my traditional church and went to a new one where the youth group played Demon Hunter, Blindside and POD.
+I ended up leaving my traditional church and went to a new one where the youth group played Demon Hunter, Blindside, and POD.
 I could have my cultural satisfaction without abandoning my faith.
 This is where I encountered popular Christianity.
 Meaning, my Sunday education was no longer restricted to local pastors, I was exposed to celebrities such as Rick Warren and Rob Bell.
-New words like mega church entered my vocabulary, yet it was years later that I heard the term- seeker sensitive.
+New words like mega-church entered my vocabulary, yet it was years later that I heard the term- seeker sensitive.

 They have big congregations, they must be right.
 They claim to be Christian and I had no concern for doctrinal distinctions.
-I was playing in the band at church regularly, was well connected and actively volunteering.
-Eventually a friend brought me to Elevation Church.
+I was playing in the band at church regularly, was well-connected, and actively volunteered.
+Eventually, a friend brought me to Elevation Church.
 Somehow I missed Steven Furtick’s frosted hair tips, but I remember their set lists being 95% Hillsong songs and meeting at a high school.
 I had friends that wanted to plant churches, and when you’re in the South you either emulate Andy Stanley or Furtick.

-This led me to Pirate Christian Radio constantly mentioning names I recognized.
-More importantly though was Chris Rosebrough recommending The Church of Tares.
-When the pastor of my first seeker sensitive church wrote a book on church planting, Warren wrote the foreword, and here was a three hour documentary critiquing my education.
+This led me to Pirate Christian Radio constantly mentioned names I recognized.
+More importantly, though was Chris Rosebrough recommending The Church of Tares.
+When the pastor of my first seeker-sensitive church wrote a book on church planting, Warren wrote the foreword, and here was a three-hour documentary critiquing my education.

 Which led me to James White.
-All of this took some time to process and I eventually abandoned seeker sensitive churches in order to find a reformed church.
+All of this took some time to process and I eventually abandoned seeker-sensitive churches to find a reformed church.
 I had heard of Ligonier, I think because of White mentioning Sproul, but my current church referenced Ligonier a lot.
 I was a supporter of them before the passing of R. C. Sproul.

 Soli Deo Gloria!